 Investors interested in crypto lending should learn about the risks involved.
 They should also seek reputable platforms that mitigate these risks.

-Crypto staking is the act of pledging your crypto assets to support a blockchain network and help it validate transactions.
-You receive interest or staking rewards for this pledge.
+Crypto staking is the act of putting up your crypto assets to help a blockchain network verify transactions and keep it running.
+This pledge earns you interest or staking rewards.

 Curious about the difference?
-Lending or staking crypto, which is the best for you?
+Lending or staking crypto—which is best for you?
 Find out more by reading this guide.

 Crypto lending and lending platforms are here to stay.
 They have experienced rapid growth over the last 3 years, and the future remains very bright for them.